Workshop on Organizing End-of-Life Decisions

 Bio for Dr. Barbara Zapotocky Cook, DC, MA.

 Dr. Barbara (Zapotocky) Cook has over 25 years of experience as a healthcare provider, gerontologist, educator and entrepreneur.
 She earned her Doctor of Chiropractic degree at Palmer College of Chiropractic where she was formerly an Assistant Professor in Diagnosis and the Director of the School of Chiropractic Technicians.
 After returning to Honolulu, she and her husband built a large Chiropractic practice which she enjoyed for 10 years.
 Dr. Zapotocky’s patient load focused on individuals aged 45 – 95.
 Sustaining several significant, life-altering injuries from car accidents, Dr. Zapotocky was told she could no longer continue in her occupation as a practicing chiropractor.
 Selling their practice, she returned to school in 1995 to pursue a Master’s degree in Gerontology from the University of Northern Colorado.
 For the next 18 years Dr. Zapotocky has been employed in various aspects of Long Term Care including Administrator, Assisted Living, Director of Training for Child and Family Service, various Senior Program Manager positions for the Honolulu Gerontology Program, as Faculty for several Community Colleges, Coordinator, Senior Program at Waikiki Community Center, Case Manager with Aging and Long Term Care of Eastern Washington and as a Gerontologist/Care Manager with Elder Care Consultants LLC. in Spokane.

-Presenter: Deacon Patrick Bradley, MA, and Dr. Barbara Cook, CD, MA, GerontologistEvent Website
+Presenter: Deacon Patrick Bradley, MA, and Dr. Barbara Cook, DC, MA, GerontologistEvent Website

 Cost: $40 per personReport this event